chanzuckerberg/Ontomatcher/Data/README.md

 * `imaging_subontology.json`: Describes which subset of the full EDAM ontology will be recognized.
 See Python function `ontomatch.nprhub.imgontology.get_imaging_subontology()`.

-* `imgont_matcher.json`: Options for building an EntityMatcher to recognize mentions of the bio-imaging sub-ontology, used for recommending categories for Napari Hub plug-ins.
+* `imgont_matcher.json`: Options for building an EntityMatcher to recognize mentions of the bio-imaging sub-ontology, used for recommending categories for Napari Hub plugins.

 	All paths mentioned in this file are relative to the directory containing this file (i.e. the `Data` dir).